PRIVATE LESSONS – rolling registration

 Jayna credits KCMC as having “had a huge impact on my life, as I was there from age 5-17.
 Being there taught me to be resilient, to work hard, to think creatively, and to have fun!
 I would not be where I am today if it weren’t for the consistent drive and passion my teachers had for teaching me.
 KCMC prepared me for a life I didn’t know was going to happen, and because of KCMC, I was ready for anything the music world threw at me.”

 Jayna will be returning to Boston Conservatory in the fall as she pursues a Masters Degree in Viola Performance.
 Congratulations to Jayna on her stellar start on a career in music!

 Fall Chamber Music Play-in event for Adults:

-Additionally, there will be a fall student recital…date, time and location TBA.
+Also upcoming, there will be a fall student recital…date and time TBA.